nodejs/node/COLLABORATOR_GUIDE.md

 test should *fail* before the change, and *pass* after the change.

-All pull requests that modify executable code should also include a test case and be subjected to continuous integration tests on the [project CI server](https://ci.nodejs.org/).
-The pull request should have a CI status indicator if possible.
+All pull requests that modify executable code should also include a test case and must be subjected to continuous integration tests on the [project CI server](https://ci.nodejs.org/).
+The pull request should have a CI status indicator.

 #### Useful CI Jobs